Banana Growing – Florida

 Bananas are a very useful plant.
 The old leaves can be used for fiber to make floor mats, baskets, hut roofing, cordage, woven “jewelry”, paper and even cloth.
 Fresh leaves can be used as an emergency rain hat, as ‘paper plates’, or for grilling food in a leaf-parcel.
 I like to cook Salmon in a Banana leaf over the gas grill for special holidays.
 It imparts an interesting flavor you don’t get when cooking fish in foil and the wrapped leaf keeps the fish moist.

 Edible parts are more than just the fruits.
 The blossom is made into a salad in Asia and can be cooked as a vegetable, as can the corms (if you have an abundance).
-Plantains and unripened bananas can be cooked like potatoes – boiled, poached, stewed, or smashed and fried into a common Central American food called “tostones” which tastes very much like french fries.
+Plantains and unripe bananas can be cooked just like potatoes – boiled, poached, stewed.
+When smashed and fried they are made into the common Central American food called “tostones”.
+Tostones taste very much like French fries.
 In the Caribbean, they make a breakfast ‘porridge’ out of unripe bananas by grinding them, skins and all, in a blender.
 You then add water and boil the pulp.
 Add spices if desired and some jam for sweetener.
 This porridge is said to be high in iron.

 potted banana 'pup', or sucker